 Other dishes that are often served for traditional Tango no Sekku include:

-- Bamboo shoot (Takenoko 筍) – Bamboo grows tall and straight, so eating bamboo symbolizes the growth.
+- Bamboo shoot (Takenoko 筍) – Bamboo grows tall and straight, so eating bamboo symbolizes growth.

-- Lotus Root (Renkon 蓮根) – Holes in lotus root is a symbol of an unobstructed view of the future.
+- Lotus Root (Renkon 蓮根) – Holes in lotus root are a symbol of an unobstructed view of the future.

 - Shrimp (Ebi 海老) – The red color symbolizes vitality.